 What not to do

 I have been with a couple of my clients who wanted to handle getting the model releases signed.
-Many use a similar technique that I outlined above.
+Many use a similar technique to the one I outlined above.
 However, I have had a couple who do a better job talking people out of signing a release than talking them into signing one.
 “We are here today doing a photo shoot for the school.
 Stanley, here is the photographer working with us to make these photos.
 He does a great job of getting great images for us.
 We have a model release we would like you to sign.
 The model release gives the school the right to use the photo however we choose.
 For example, we may use it in the recruiting materials or on a billboard.”

 Here is where it falls apart